lubeda/EsphoMaTrix/README.md

 ### preview helper

-You can create a file with all icons an names as reference in the config directory.
+You can create a file with all icons and names as reference in the config directory.
 The file is named like the yaml with the extension ".html"

 ```
 emhtx:
   html: true
 ```

-e.g.
+sample result

 ```
 <HTML><STYLE> img { height: 40px; width: 40px; background: black;}</STYLE><BODY>